-One illustration of this process involves the ERO's first cyber security, or CIP, Reliability Standards.
+One illustration of this process involves the ERO's first cyber security, or Critical Infrastructure Protection (CIP), Reliability Standards.
 After these standards were filed for review, the Commission approved them while concurrently directing modifications.
 As a result of the directives, the ERO has subsequently filed modifications to the approved CIP standards.
-Further modifications to the approved CIP standards, many of them extensive, are expected to be filed in FYs 2011 and 2012.
+Further modifications are expected to be filed in FY 2012.